pecos/tps-docs/_sources/running.rst.txt

 Additional notes and caveats running the solver are highlighted as follows:

 #.
 GPU execution configurations must use a fixed time-step (set DT_CONSTANT)
+#.
+The restart, processor count change, and early termination capabilities are currently only supported in the flow solver.